Innoactive/ansible-innoactive-portal-role/README.md

 Optional mapping of additional environment variables to be passed on to the Portal (e.g. to unlock hidden features).

+    portal_extra_labels: {}

+Optional mapping of additional labels to be set on the Portal container.

 #### Portal Customization Service

     customization_image_version